tlazenka/muttniks/README.md

 ## Integration tests

 To run the integration tests, you'll need to set up the `ganache`, `truffle`, `app`, and `jobs` services as described in the Cheat sheet.
-Then, to run the Rust version, run:

-`docker-compose run --rm cli`

-To run the Swift version:
+To then run Swift integration tests:

 `docker-compose run --rm tool`

-To run the Kotlin version:

-`docker-compose run --rm mpp`

 ## Other